ArnaudoAnnA/Tesina/README.md

 There are two sensors, one positioned on the left wirst and the other one on the left ankle and they are connected to the Raspberry Pi postioned in a [marsupio] bend to the [vita].
 All the job is managed by the Raspberry Pi, that reads the data coming from the two sensors and instantly execute a control using the Random Forest Classifier, because he needs to understand if the user is executing well the exercise.

-Once there will be a protype ready, there will be te possibility to prooced with the right part of the body, that will be identical to the other part, just adding a "simmetry" control
+Once there will be a protype ready, there will be te possibility to prooced with the right part of the body, that will be identical to the other part, just adding a "simmetry" control.